 New Photos Added

-January 21st online talk: “Ellen Hinde and the Prebendal” > more here
+Report on: “Ellen Hinde and the Prebendal” – full transcript now added > more here

 On the edge of the former Royal Forest of Wychwood, Shipton under Wychwood, Milton under Wychwood and Ascott under Wychwood are adjacent villages in the valley of the river Evenlode in West Oxfordshire, on the eastern edge of the Cotswold Hills.